idoeedo/idoeedo.github.io/content/posts/first-home-server-setup/index.en.md

 ### 3.2 Switching to `zsh`

-The default shell is `bash`, but I wanted to easily use plugins for features like autocompletion and syntax highlighting, so I switched the default shell to `zsh`.
+The default shell is `bash`, but I wanted to comfortably use plugins for auto-completion and syntax highlighting, so I switched the default shell to `zsh`.

 ```sh
 # Install zsh